 In the live view window, if the Zoom slider is visible, click Zoom and select Focus.

-Click M and use the slider to set the focus.
+Click and use the slider to set the focus.

 Select exposure mode

-There are different exposure mode options in the camera that adjusts aperture, shutter speed, and gain to improve image quality for specific surveillance scenes.
-Go to Settings > Image > Exposure and select between the following exposure modes:
+To improve image quality for specific surveillance scenes, use exposure modes.
+Exposure modes lets you control aperture, shutter speed, and gain.
+Go to Video > Image > Exposure and select between the following exposure modes:

 For most use cases, select Automatic exposure.